 The majority of Europe is Muslim-friendly and incidents of racism are very rare.
 I also aspire to the fact that if we don’t travel we will not be able to break those stereotypes and enjoy bonding with others.

 Europe is one of the best places to explore with so many low-cost airlines and only within a couple of hours you can be in a totally different place.

-Now, personally, I find that Europe is a very Muslim friendly continent and there are millions of Muslims living everywhere, however it is not a halal destination in the sense that you won’t see nudity or drunk people.
+Now, personally, I find that Europe is a very Muslim friendly continent and there are millions of Muslims living everywhere, however, it is not a halal destination in the sense that you won’t see nudity or drunk people.
 Sadly this is pretty much common and if you live in a non-majority country you are aware.

-If you want to read more about the difference and how I view them you can do so here.
+If you want to read more about the difference between halal travel and Muslim travel you can check out my opinion here.